nettings/gpioctl/README.md

 ```
 $ jack_midi_dump
 ```
+which will dump all incoming JACK MIDI messages to the screen.

 In a third terminal, run
 ```
 $ gpioctl -v -r 17,27,jack,1,15 -s 6,jack,1,16,1
 ```
-If all goes well, you should see a two new jack clients, which you connect:
+If all goes well, you should see two new jack clients, which you connect:
 ```
 $ jack_lsp
 system:playback_1